omkar9126-Git/AutoBI-powerbi-automation-query-assistant/Instructions.md

 "indivisual" is not a spelling mistake, its a actual folder name, please do not change it!
 ---
+## MAKE SURE TO HAVE PYTHON 3.9, and should -
+  Open CMD, navigate to web application folder, and type - " pip install -r requirements.txt "

 ## 🔹 Step 1: Creating Individual Dashboards